Guidance notes on applying for a grant to Minster-on-Sea Parish Council’s Community Support Fund

 The Local Government Act 1999 sets out a general Duty of Best Value for specified local government organisations to “make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness.”

-Under the Duty of Best Value, Minster-on-Sea Parish Council will consider overall value, including economic, environmental and social value, when reviewing service provision.
+Under the Duty of Best Value, Minster-on-Sea Parish Council (MPC) will consider overall value, including economic, environmental and social value, when reviewing service provision.

 About this fund

 Minster-on-Sea Parish Council’s Community Support Fund is a grant scheme that supports local based projects that contribute to making Minster-on-Sea a better place to live, work, study or visit.

 Minster-on-Sea Parish Council has allocated funding towards a Community Support Fund for the financial year beginning 1 April 2020 and ending 31 March 2021.
 During this period, the Parish Council will make available grants to organisations including voluntary groups provided they meet the criteria for eligibility and contribute to improvements to the Minster-on-Sea area.

 For any project that contributes to making Minster-on-Sea a better place including projects that contribute to the economic, social and environmental wellbeing of the area.

 - Grants can be used to support ongoing projects or combine with other grants already secured from other agencies.